Andru Donalds: Solo career

 After leaving school, Donalds traveled to England, the Netherlands and New York City, to develop his musical abilities as singer and songwriter.
 He met the producer and songwriter Eric Foster White, who had hits with stars such as Frank Sinatra, Whitney Houston, Julio Iglesias, Backstreet Boys, and Boyzone.
 Together they produced the debut album Andru Donalds, with the single "Mishale" becoming successful worldwide.

 His second album Damned If I Don't was released in 1997.
 The song "Somebody's Baby" was used for the soundtrack of the Oscar-winning film Good Will Hunting.

 Enigma

-In 1999 Donalds joined Michael Cretu's Enigma project and was the lead singer on 4 studio albums.
-Cretu also collaborated with him for Donalds' solo albums Snowin’ Under My Skin and Let's Talk About It.
-A single from Snowin’ Under My Skin, "All Out of Love" reached platinum status.
+In 1999 Donalds joined Michael Cretu's Enigma project and was the lead singer on four studio albums; Enigma 7, Encounters, Touchiness, and The Same Parents.

+Cretu also collaborated for Donalds' solo albums, Snowin' Under My Skin and Let's Talk About It.
+A single from Snowin' Under My Skin, "All Out of Love" reached platinum status.

 Andru also co-wrote and performed on "Distorted Love" and "Je t’aime Till My Dying Day" of Enigma's album Seven Lives Many Faces.